google/codeworld/codeworld-server/web/intro/main.md

 A CodeWorld project is a bunch of *definitions*.
 You write a definition to say what something means.
 For example, you might write:

-    wheel = circle 10
+    wheel = circle 2

-This is a definition of "wheel": it says that "wheel" means a circle with a radius of 10 pixels.  *Radius* just means the distance from the center of the circle to the edge.
+This is a definition of "wheel": it says that "wheel" means a circle with a radius of
-A pixel is a tiny dot on the computer screen, so 10 pixels is actually not very far!
+2.  *Radius* just means the distance from the center of the circle to the edge.

 In CodeWorld, you do absolutely everything by naming things.
 We call the names (like "wheel" in that example) *variables*.
 So, earlier we defined a *variable* called